The Gold Coast is indeed the definition of PARADISE! (I promise I’m not just saying that because I was born here 😉).

 Located in Broadbeach across the road from Pacific Fair Shopping Center, Draculas is open 5 nights a week from Tuesdays to Saturdays and it’s recommended to book in advance to secure a ticket.

-Without giving to much of the experience away, Dracula’s Cabaret Gold Coast is a comedy cabaret show that will have you laughing until your head falls off.
-Ther is plenty of dancing, singing, aerial performances and much more to keep you entertained.
+Without giving too much of the experience away, Dracula’s Cabaret Gold Coast is a comedy cabaret show that will have you laughing until your head falls off.
+There is plenty of dancing, singing, aerial performances, and much more to keep you entertained.